 The mission of the LCCC StART (Student Assessment and Response Team) Behavior Intervention Team is to maintain a healthy, safe learning environment for all members of the college community.
-In so doing, the team works collaboratively to review, assess and track reports of behavioral concern, providing interventions and recommending college action to the Associate Dean of Student Development, equity and inclusion as appropriate.
-The primary goal of the team is to assist students and address concerns before they reach crisis or emergency proportions.
+In so doing, the team works collaboratively to review, assess and track reports of behavioral concern, providing interventions and recommending college action to the dean of student development, equity and inclusion as appropriate.
+The foremost goal of the team is to assist students and address concerns before they reach crisis or emergency proportions.
 In the event of emergency, the team communicates with the Critical Incident Team.